-A 3-tiered skills model fully considers and determines carers experience, skills and abilities and learning and development with:

-- Level One, being considered as foundation level of fostering, - Level Two being Advanced - Level Three Specialist as being most advanced level of skills, abilities, and experience in fostering.
+A 3-tiered skills model takes into account carers experience, skills and abilities and learning and development, with Level One, being considered as foundation level of fostering, Level Two being an intermediate and Level Three being the most advanced level of skills, abilities, and experience in fostering.

-Both skills to foster training and the training offer will contribute towards and be aligned to the Fostering Services National Minimum standards.
-The assessment process and annual review processes will evidence how the carers have provided care to all children in line with these standards.
+Both skills to foster training and the training offer will contribute towards and align the Fostering Services National Minimum standards, the Annual review will then evidence that the carers have provided care to all children in line with these standards.